Rick Ware Racing: Car No. 51 history

 Cody Ware returned to the No. 51 for the 2022 season, using the former No. 52's charter.
-He scored a career-best 17th place finish at the 2022 Daytona 500.
+He scored a career-best 17th-place finish at the 2022 Daytona 500.
 At Sonoma, the No. 51 failed pre-race inspection four times and was hit with an L1 penalty, resulting in a start at the back of the field and a pass-through penalty on the first lap.
 In addition, the team was deducted 20 owner and driver points.
 On August 23, crew chief Billy Plourde was suspended for four races after the No. 51 lost a ballast during the Watkins Glen race.
 At Texas, Ware survived a hard crash, colliding with the turn 4 wall before violently hitting the pit wall.
 He sustained an impaction fracture on his ankle from the crash.
 Ware missed the Charlotte Roval race due to his injury, with J. J. Yeley substituting him in the No. 51.

+Ware started the 2023 season with a fourteenth place finish at the 2023 Daytona 500.
+On April 10, Ware was indefinitely suspended by NASCAR after being arrested and charged with a felony assault by strangulation as well as a misdemeanor assault on a woman in Iredell County, North Carolina.
+Matt Crafton replaced Ware for the Bristol Dirt Race (at the time of the change, Ware's arrest had not yet been revealed), with the team using variety of drivers following the race, beginning from Zane Smith for Martinsville, Yeley for Talladega, Todd Gilliland for Charlotte and Sonoma, Ryan Newman for the All-Star Race and the championship race, Andy Lally for the Chicago street race, and Cole Custer for Atlanta, New Hampshire, and Pocono.
+Despite the team finishing in the bottom three among the 36 chartered teams on the owner standings for the past three consecutive years, NASCAR decided not to repossess the No. 51's charter at the end of the season.

+In 2024, Justin Haley drove the No. 51 full-time in a multi-year deal.
+At the Circuit of the Americas, he finished seventeenth, but was later disqualified after post-race inspection revealed his car did not meet the minimum weight requirement.
+During the season, Haley scored two ninth-place finishes at Darlington and Gateway.
+On September 20, RWR and Spire Motorsports made a driver swap for the remainder of the 2024 season, with Haley moving to the Spire No. 7 and Corey LaJoie taking over the No. 51.

+Cody Ware returned to the No. 51 car full-time in 2025.
+After finishing 25th at the 2025 Daytona 500, the No. 51 team was docked ten driver and owner points for improperly securing the car's ballasts.
+On February 20, Arby's signed a deal to sponsor the No. 51 car for twelve races.
+Harrison Burton drove the No. 51 car at the 2025 NASCAR All-Star Race, as his win with Wood Brothers Racing at the 2024 Daytona summer race qualified him for the exhibition race.
+Burton finished 20th out of 23 participants.